Welcome to our ski lodge winter decor-themed farmhouse porch from our home in the Vermont mountains. Let me show you how to get this look!

 Ski Lodge Winter Porch Decor on Full Display

-This year I decorated our farmhouse porch overlooking the Green Mountains of Vermont with evergreen-filled planters, vintage snowshoes, a vintage toboggan, old sled, swags, and of course skis.
+This year, I decorated our farmhouse porch overlooking the Green Mountains of Vermont with evergreen-filled planters, vintage snowshoes, a vintage toboggan, an old sled, swags, and, of course, skis.

 Swags and Evergreen Planters